How to Grow Herbs in Containers

 The roots are where the magic happens, and setting things up to ensure they are healthy is the secret to a large, full, and vibrant herb plant.
 Too much water may do more harm than good and can rot the root system, giving you a lackluster and small herb plant.

-Most herbs don’t have an extensive root system, which means a smaller pot for most will work well.
-But a smaller container also means less soil and that can bring the risk of over or under-watering.
+Most herbs don’t have an extensive root system, which means a smaller pot will work for most plants.
+However, using a smaller container also means less soil, and that can bring the risk of over or under-watering.

 How to Grow Herbs in Pots